 Fall Seminar (3 credits)

 Students enroll in a subject-based federal policy seminar course where they learn about the policy-making process and discuss related issues in a seminar led by an industry expert.
 Site visits to federal agencies, guest speakers, and round table sessions ensure that students receive a variety of real-world perspectives on their chosen policy area.
-Students interested more specifically in the international sector should also visit our sister program, Global Semester in Washington, D.C. for additional concentrations.
+Students interested more specifically in the international sector should also visit our sister program, Global Fellows in Washington, D.C. for additional concentrations.

 Spring Internship (3-6 credits)

 Students complete a spring internship in a public service organization, government agency, embassy, or other policy-related organization where they apply lessons from the seminar and supplementary courses to real-life situations.
 Staff work with students individually to guide them through the internship application process, but students are ultimately responsible for securing their own internship placements.
-Students may receive credit through UNIV398J, UNIV399, or through an internship course in their major.
+Students may receive credit through FGSM398, UNIV398J, UNIV399, or through an internship course in their major.
 Students enrolled in UNIV389J or UNIV399 complete journal entries and participate in discussions and workshops that link federal policy knowledge with the professional realm.
-A final reception and presentation event culminates the Federal Semester experience.
+A final reception and presentation event culminates the Federal Fellows experience.

 Supplementary Courses (6 credits)

-In addition to the core Federal Semester policy seminar, students take two supplementary courses intended to support students' knowledge of public policy, issues discussed in the seminar, and career/professional development.
+In addition to the core Federal Fellows policy seminar, students take two supplementary courses intended to support students' knowledge of public policy, issues discussed in the seminar, and career/professional development.
 Courses must be a minimum of 3 credits and taken at the university.
 Students may apply courses taken previously toward this requirement.
 For a list of pre-approved courses, see the Courses page.
 Students may suggest other courses for approval.

 Professional Development and Events